Israel Travel Insurance Requirements

 There are some additional points to consider.
-Israel, Jerusalem, the West Bank, and Gaza can be a turbulent region politically, so be sure to check for any travel advisories issued by the U.S. State Department or other governing organizations before buying tickets, insurance, or before traveling.
+Israel, Jerusalem, the West Bank, and Gaza can be a turbulent region politically, so be sure to check for any travel advisories issued by the U.S. State Department or other governing organizations before buying tickets, travel insurance for Israel, or before traveling.
 Many travel insurance plans exclude coverage for illnesses or injuries caused in conjunction with any acts of war, military acts, or terrorism.
 Be aware of a possible lack of insurance coverage if you knowingly enter an area that has a travel restriction in effect.
 Some plans may provide coverage, while others require a special provision at an increased rate.
 Be sure to read the fine print on your plan for details and call us if you need help.

 Travel safe, and mazel tov!